bokumentation/ESP32-Arduino-as-Components-Starter/README.md

   idf.py build
   idf.py -p COMx flash monitor
   ```
-  > [!NOTE]
+>[!NOTE]
 > Change the `x` to your actual port.
 By default are COM3 (In case my projects.
-Check int the device manager).
+Check in the device manager).

-- Now you LED should blinking.
+Now you LED should blinking.

 ---
 ### If you're using another esp32 chip